© 2020 Baptist Health. All Rights Reserved.

 More and more often, you simply can't count on a meal during a plane flight.
 To find out what, if any, food will be served, check with your airline or travel agent when you make your reservation.
 This is also the ideal time to request a special meal, such as vegetarian, kosher, low-calorie or low-fat.

 If no meal is served, plan nutritious meals before and after the flight or bring food on board.
-Foods that travel well include dried and fresh fruit, raw vegetables, crackers and cheese, muffins, bagels, pretzels, and peanuts.
+Foods that travel well include dried and fresh fruit, peanut butter crackers, pretzels, whole-grain snack bars and nuts.
 To avoid foodborne illness, don't let perishable foods such as meat sit at room temperature for more than two hours.

 Whether you've planned ahead or not, remember you don't have to eat anything just because it's offered.
 The same goes for alcoholic drinks, which can worsen dehydration caused by the low humidity and recirculating air in planes.
 Water, juice or milk will help you stay hydrated—and milk and juice also offer nutrients.